All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I administer my peptide injection at school?

 Yes.
 The injection takes under a minute and can be done privately in a restroom or the nurse's office.
-However, many teachers prefer to inject at home on a consistent day each week, such as Friday or Saturday evening.
+But many teachers prefer to inject at home on a consistent day each week, such as Friday or Saturday evening.

 Will peptide therapy affect my ability to teach?